jasonjoh/node-tutorial/README.md

 # Getting Started with the Outlook Mail API and Node.js #

-The purpose of this guide is to walk through the process of creating a simple Node.js app that retrieves messages in Office 365.
+The purpose of this guide is to walk through the process of creating a simple Node.js app that retrieves messages in Office 365 or Outlook.com.
 The source code in this repository is what you should end up with if you follow the steps outlined here.

 ## Before you begin ##

 This guide assumes:

 - That you already have Node.js installed and working on your development machine.
-- That you have an Office 365 tenant, with access to an administrator account in that tenant.
+- That you have an Office 365 tenant, with access to an administrator account in that tenant, **OR** an Outlook.com developer preview account.

 ## Create the app ##